2018 Housing Impact Report: Trends in Housing Assistance and Who it Serves

 A home that’s made affordable through housing assistance increases stability, improves health and education outcomes, boosts financial security, and can lead to economic mobility for low-income families.
 Public and Affordable Housing Research Corporation’s annual report, the Housing Impact Report (formerly known as the PAHRC Report), describes the latest research on the impact housing assistance has on families, adults, seniors, and children.

-Join us for our live webinar to learn more about the findings from the 2018 Housing Impact Report on Wednesday, September 19 at 2:00 pm EST.
+View our recent webinar and access presentation materials to learn more about findings from the 2018 Housing Impact Report.

 Participants will be able to: